PedroBMedeiros/P2-Anteaters/README.md

 For the first point, I created a new class in my blueprent under routes.py.
 For the second point, I was able to define/enhance this class by naming it intro, which I can use to create an object out of.
 Forthe third point, I was able to create the object out of the class "intro" on line 8 where it states "intro=Intro()."
 For the fourth point, I was able to display the data by making it a jinja variable.
 For the last and final point, my wow factor is that I was able to concise my code in order to make the code simple, efficent, and get the points needed.
 # Delivery of Running Code and Big Ticket Items: [Scrum Board](https://github.com/PedroBMedeiros/P2-Anteaters/projects/1)
 Here you will find our progress throughout this project.
 We use tickets to track our goals, items that needs to be done, items in progress, and items that are finished and deployed.

-# Roles

-``Anthony`` He is going to handle all the SQLalchemey and python mechanics as he is going to create the database, create a rest api, and handle the backend with the planner.

-``Mackenzie`` She is going to work with Naweid on handling all the HTML and CSS aspects in making the project look nice and formating the planner to function better.

-``Pedro`` He is going to create the sign up system/login system and deploy our project as well as create a domain for our website.
-Creating the connection to crossover group.

-``Naweid`` He is going to work with Kenzie on handling the HTML and CSS aspects and he is going to help Pedro with the login system.

 ### [Contributes](https://github.com/PedroBMedeiros/P2-Anteaters/graphs/contributors)
 Here you will find each contributors' progress, commit history, and amount of commits